Ewwii-sh/eiipm/README.md

 echo 'export PATH="$HOME/.eiipm/bin:$PATH"' >> ~/.zshrc
 ```

-If you dont want to use echo to add it, then you can manually edit your configuration file and adding the line `export PATH="$HOME/.eiipm/bin:$PATH"` in there.
+If you dont want to use echo to add it, then you can manually edit your configuration file and add the line `export PATH="$HOME/.eiipm/bin:$PATH"` in there.

 ## Uploading a custom plugin